MathiasMantai/SQL2Interface/README.md

 This will completely ignore the files product_prices.sql and warehouses.sql.
 From the file users.sql the columns created_at and updated_at will be ignored

-# Combining multiple Tables into a single Interface
+# Combining multiple Tables into a single Interface/Struct
 Multiple Tables can be combined into a single interface.
 <b>Note:</b> This works together with ignore_files and ignore_columns.
 Make sure the files that you want to combined are not included in ignore_files.